Revisiting Bob Dylan’s Self-Titled Debut Album

 The humble rumble of of one man with one guitar and one harmonica was not standard fair for pop music fans.
-Even 'folk' music was more about The Kingston Trio, clean-cut boys singing harmonies on traditional compositions, than it was Woody Guthrie to most.
+Even 'folk' music was more about the Kingston Trio, clean-cut boys singing harmonies on traditional compositions, than it was Woody Guthrie to most.
 Then Bob Dylan came along, with his debut arriving on March 19, 1962.

-Then, seemingly out of nowhere, comes this scruffy young man, armed with his simple artillery, a knowing smile, and a million ideas waiting to get out.
-The seeds sown with this simple yet striking collection of songs, would forever change the music world...eventually.
+This scruffy young man came armed with his simple artillery, a knowing smile and a million ideas waiting to get out.
+The seeds sown with this simple yet striking collection of songs, would forever change the music world, eventually.